stefanhorning/ec2_snaphot_cleaner/README.md

 * `apt-get install awscli jq`
 * `aws configure`

+Also make sure you have read and write permissions for EC2.

 ## Usage
 Make sure script is executable (`chmod +x ec2_snaphot_cleaner.sh`).
 Then do a `./ec2_snaphot_cleaner.sh`

 ## Purpose of this Tool
 This tool checks for snapshots being used as EBS volumes by machines directly using the `aws describe-volumes` command, it also checks snaphots being used by AMIs by using the `aws describe-images` command.
-Snaphots that don't appear in either of those lists will be deleted!
+**Snaphots that don't appear in either of those lists will be deleted!**

+The script will give you an output of what snaphot IDs have been found in use and which ones will be kept/deleted.

 ## Caution / Disclaimer / Warning!
-Deleted snaphots can not be recovered!
-So make sure first this tool actually does what you want!
+**Deleted snaphots can not be recovered!** So make sure first this tool actually does what you want!
 The `aws delete-snaphot` command (being used here) however makes sure snaphots building on top of each other (sharing blocks) stay intact.
 See http://docs.aws.amazon.com/cli/latest/reference/ec2/delete-snapshot.html

 In my usecase checking only for Volumes and AMIs in use is enough.
 But if you have for some reason other things depending on snaphots don't run this!